hbkworld/streaming-spec/dimensions.md

   The absolute coordinate of the dimension has to be calculated using an absolute start value, the delta and the number of points delivered.
 If this parameter is missing for a dimension, each delivered point in measured value data blocks will carry a absolute value for the dimension.
   The delta might be negative.
 0 is invalid!
+- arraySize: Number of points in each value series for this dimension

 ### Dimension Specific Meta Information